 I do NOT sell converters, nor can I help you build one, nor

-do I know where you can buy one.
-All the info I have is on this page.
+do I know where you can buy one apart from the information on this page..

 Lots of buses have 24V systems, but many appliances and lights come in 12V.

 A common problem is a 24V bus with a 12V towed vehicle ("toad") and no way

 to hookup the toad 12V lights.

 This is a common question and there are many solutions, I've tried to